 How much energy a site receives depends on different factors such as the phase of the day, time of the year, latitude, and weather conditions.

-Solar thermal collectors do what their name says: it collects the sun’s energy.
+Solar thermal collectors do what their name says: they collect the sun’s energy.

 The simplest example of a solar collector and solar heating is a car standing in the sunlight.